 The Commission conducts an economic governance process with these countries, based on their annual economic reform programmes.

 DG EMPL is particularly involved in the alignment of legislation of candidate countries with the following chapters of EU law:

 - Free movement of workers and social security coordination (Chapter 2)

 The Instrument for Pre-accession Assistance (IPA) is the means by which the EU supports reforms in the candidate and potential candidate countries' with financial and technical help.

-DG EMPL has managed IPA I (2007-2013) funds dedicated to human resources development for Turkey, Montenegro, The Former Yugoslav Republic of Macedonia and Croatia (until accession in 2013).
+DG EMPL has managed IPA I (2007-2013) funds dedicated to human resources development for Turkey, Montenegro, North Macedonia and Croatia (until accession in 2013).
 Its programmes are now in the closing phase.
 IPA II (2014-2020) is managed by DG NEAR.

 Other neighbouring countries

 The EU works together with neighbouring countries on employment and social issues through the European neighbourhood policy and regional initiatives such as:

 - the Union for the Mediterranean (UfM), bringing together 15 Southern Mediterranean, African and Middle Eastern countries and all EU countries

 - Eastern Partnership – covering Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine